housepower/clickhouse_sinker/README.md

 ## Features

-- Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.
+- Uses native ClickHouse client-server TCP protocol, with higher performance than HTTP.
 - Easy to use and deploy, you don't need write any hard code, just care about the configuration file
 - Support multiple parsers: fastjson(recommended), gjson, csv.
 - Support multiple Kafka client: kafka-go(recommended), sarama.
+- Support multiple Kafka security mechanisms: SSL, SASL/PLAIN, SASL/GSSAPI and combinations of them.
 - Support multiple sinker tasks, each runs on parallel.
 - Support multiply kafka and ClickHouse clusters.
 - Bulk insert (by config `bufferSize` and `flushInterval`).
 - Parse messages concurrently.
 - Write batches concurrently.
 - Every batch is sharded to a determined clickhouse node.
-Exit if loop write failed.
+Exit if loop write fail.
 - Custom sharding policy (by config `shardingKey` and `shardingPolicy`).
 - At least once delivery guarantee.
 - Dynamic config management with Nacos.